alessandrapaulaf/catstronauts/README.md

 ## How to use this repo

-The course will walk you step by step on how to implement the features you see in the demo app.
-This codebase is the starting point of your journey!

 There are 3 main folders:

 - `server`: The starting point of our GraphQL server.